KingSupernova31/RulesGuru/README.md

 If you have a bug report or feature request, feel free to open an issue or comment on an existing one.
 However, pull requests will only be accepted if you're a member of the RulesGuru project.
 See [here](https://rulesguru.net/get-involved) for more information.

+Wizards of the Coast is constantly releasing more cards, often with new layouts and abilities.
+Scalability and versatility are therefore a high priority for new features, and code should keep future maintainability in mind.

-To run a local version of RulesGuru, you'll need to install [Node.js](https://nodejs.org/en/).
+To run a local version of RulesGuru, you'll need [Node.js](https://nodejs.org/en/).
 Download all files from this repository and run `npm install` in that directory to install all the required node modules.
-You can then start all scripts running with `pm2 start ecosystem.config.js` or run only the server with `node server.js`.
+Then download and generate the data files with `node updateDataFiles.js` You can then start all scripts running with `pm2 start ecosystem.config.js` or run only the server with `node server.js`.
+(Note that the server takes around 30 seconds to start.)

-Wizards of the Coast is constantly releasing more cards, often with new layouts or abilities.
-Scalability and versatility are therefore a high priority for any features.
-Pull requests should keep this in mind and try to be as future-proof as possible.
+Certain files in this repository contain placeholder data as detailed below:

+* `emailCredentials.json` and `discordPassword.txt` do not contain real passwords, and your local application will encounter an error if it tries to use them.
+If you want to use that functionality, you'll need to supply your own email and/or Discord credentials.
+* `savedAnnouncements.js` has a placeholder announcement.
+* `admins.json` contains data for a single test admin.
+If you need admins with different permissions, start the server as described above, then navigate to `localhost:8080/question-editor`, log in to the owner account with password `correcthorsebatterystaple`, and use the admin editor to add/edit the desired admin accounts.
+* `questionDatabase.db` is an older version of the one in use on the live RulesGuru site.
+This may sometimes result in errors due to data mismatches.
+If this happens to you, let me know I'll upload a newer version of the database.
+* The API that RulesGuru uses to fetch metagame data is private, so for development purposes we host a mirror of that data ourselves at the URLs in `mostPlayedApiUrls.json`.
+Please do not use this data for any other purpose.
+* `logs/` and `backups/` are also (obviously) not up-to-date.